 The Plan offers pre-certification, case management and utilization review to work with you and your Physician to keep your medical care costs as low as possible and consistent with good medical care.
 In many instances, review of the need for hospitalization and exploration of available alternatives will indicate that admission to the hospital may be avoided and that quality treatment is better provided in a less stressful environment.
-To ensure you receive the maximum benefits available under the Plan, you should ask your Physician to contact MCM, the case management and utilization review company selected by the Trustees, when your Physician refers you to Physical Therapy, chiropractic care, hospice, skilled nursing, home health care, orders durable medical equipment for you or your Dependent or before you incur expenses related to transplant procedures.
+To ensure you receive the maximum benefits available under the Plan, you should ask your Physician to contact MCM, the case management and utilization review company selected by the Trustees, within 5 days prior to a scheduled inpatient admission or when your Physician refers you to Physical Therapy, chiropractic care, hospice, skilled nursing, home health care, orders Durable Medical Equipment (DME) for you or your Dependent, or before you incur expenses related to transplant procedures.